berkinkinay/-soundon-music-app/README.md

 # Soundon Music Application 💻
-`This is first version (2.1) of the music application with Spotify API..`
+`This is first version (2.1) of the music application with Spotify API.`

 ## Used Techs 🥰